luvnft/bgolf-web/_posts/2024-03-26-compare-disc-golf-discs-online-tool.md

 ---
 layout: post
 title: The Best Deals in the New Price Comparison Tool!
-image: /assets/images/posts/preisvergleich.jpg
+image: /assets/images/posts/compare.jpg
-thumbnail: /assets/images/posts/thumbnails/preisvergleich_thumb.jpg
+thumbnail: /assets/images/posts/thumbnails/compare_thumb.jpg
-tags: app discs
+tags: app, discs
-author: max
+author: hahz
 ---

 Are you looking for the best price for your next "totally justified disc purchase"?
 Ready for a new level of disc shopping?
-[Our brand-new price comparison tool](/preisvergleich) is here to help you find the hottest deals on your favorite discs and accessories without having to scour the stores individually.
+[Our brand-new price comparison tool](/compare) is here to help you find the hottest deals on your favorite discs and accessories without having to scour the stores individually.

-<a href="/preisvergleich" class="button button--big button--primary">Go to Price Comparison</a>
+<a href="/compare" class="button button--big button--primary">Go to Price Comparison</a>

 ## How Does It Work?